UniMath/agda-unimath/src/metric-spaces/extensional-premetric-structures.lagda.md

-# Local premetric structures on types
+# Extensional premetric structures on types

 ```agda
 module metric-spaces.extensional-premetric-structures where